beartype/beartype/README.rst

    # Import the requisite machinery.
    from beartype import beartype
    from beartype.vale import Is
-   from typing import Annotated
+   from typing import Annotated   # <--------------- if Python ≥ 3.9.0
-   import numpy as np
+   #from typing_extensions import Annotated   # <--- if Python < 3.9.0

    # Type hint matching any two-dimensional NumPy array of floats of arbitrary
    # precision.
-Yup.
-That's a beartype validator, folks!
+Aye, typing matey.
+Beartype validators a-hoy!
+   import numpy as np
    Numpy2DFloatArray = Annotated[np.ndarray, Is[lambda array:
        array.ndim == 2 and np.issubdtype(array.dtype, np.floating)]]